Course Syllabus for Philosophy 150931102 - Aesthetics WI

 Professor David Clowney

-Course Methods: The course will consist of readings, some looking and listening assignments, class discussion and presentations, visits to various exhibits, concerts, and performances, and regular writing assignments, both graded and ungraded.
+Course Methods: This is a course in the philosophy of the arts, art criticism, and aesthetic experience.
+The course will consist of readings, some looking and listening assignments, class discussion and presentations, visits to various exhibits, concerts, and performances, and regular writing assignments, both graded and ungraded.
 Graded assignments include two short essays in criticism and the preparation of a term project in aesthetics, done in stages and designed in consultation with the instructor.
-You will also be required to submit seven reading reports on the assigned readings, for which I will set the questions.
-Ungraded assignments include five event reports, and various in-class writing exercises.
-Your grade will be based on the quality of your critical essays (25%), the quality and regularity of your class participation (10%) and reading responses (30%), your attendance at five events, each documented by a one page response (10%), and the quality of your final project (25%).
+You will also be required to submit seven reading reports on the assigned readings, for which I will set the questions (the reading reports replace exams in this course).
+Ungraded assignments include five event reports, and occasional in-class writing exercises.
+(You still have to submit the ungraded assignments; points will be deducted if you don't.
+But as long as you take them seriously, you get full points for handing them in.)
+Your grade will be based on the quality of your critical essays (24%), the quality and regularity of your class participation (10%) and reading responses (28%), your attendance at five events, each documented by a one page response (10%), and the quality of your final project (28%).

 You must meet all deadlines and complete all assignments.
 Missed deadlines may be penalized by as much as a letter grade.
 That goes for proposals and rough drafts as well as for final drafts and oral presentations.
 Papers more than a week late will not be accepted unless you have negotiated an extension in advance.
 The more times you are late, the less forgiving I will be.
 Final projects will not be accepted without prior review of a rough draft.